rafewenger/cse2122/lecture/class-inheritance-2.markdown

 In order to call the parent's constructor, we use the `:` followed by the parent's constructor function call (e.g. `BankAccount(_owner)`).

-## Public and private data and methods
+## Public and private data and member functions

-C++ allows a programmer to protect data and methods in a class from being accessed by other code that's not part of the class.
+C++ allows a programmer to protect data and member functions in a class from being accessed by other code that's not part of the class.
 If we create a class but don't specify anything as `public:` then it's all private.